Learn about the people who are making it happen.

 Abby graduated from New York University's Gallatin School for Individualized Study in 2013 after focusing her coursework around education and sociology.
 She facilitated at ALC-NYC for three years before becoming a director, and she looks forward to finding ways to provide more young people access to education focused on their empowerment and holistic growth.

-Alexander Khost is a father and children's rights advocate.
+Alexander Khost (he/him) is a father and youth rights advocate.
 He is the Editor-in-Chief of Tipping Points and founder of Voice of the Children, promoting and facilitating art and activism for young people.
-He is also Vice President of Friends of the Modern School, supporting the history of anarchistic education, and he works at the homeschooling coop, Brooklyn Apple Academy.
+He works at the homeschooling coop, Brooklyn Apple Academy.

 He previously founded the Teddy McArdle Free School, a democratic free school in New Jersey, and more recently he co-founded play:groundNYC, a junkyard playground for children on Governors Island in New York City.